Information Security Statement

 Network Protection

-Our portfolio of product groups regularly conducts penetration testing using external security testing companies.
+Our portfolio of product groups regularly arranges for penetration testing to be conducted by external security testing companies.
 This testing occurs in conjunction with major product updates, and no less than annually.

 The Craneware Group also follows individual US state-based guidance and criteria where appropriate.